Riversdale Surgery GDPR Privacy Statement & Access to Medical Records

-The Practice is registered and complies with the Data Protection Act 1998.
+The Practice complies with the General Date Protection Regulation (GDPR).
 Any request for access to notes by a patient, patient's representative or outside body will be dealt with in accordance with the Act.
-Please contact our Practice Manager for further information.

 We respect your right to privacy and keep all your health information confidential and secure.
 It is important that the NHS keeps accurate and up to date records about your health treatment so that those treating you can give you the best possible care.